Six Flags Magic Mountain: Six Flags era

 The opening drop on Goliath.
 Goliath featured the longest drop on a closed circuit roller coaster when it opened in February 2000.

 In 1979, the park was sold to Six Flags and became known as Six Flags Magic Mountain.
 In 1981, Six Flags Magic Mountain introduced Roaring Rapids, a river rapids ride that was on the West Coast for the first time.
 It was developed by Intamin in conjunction with the now-defunct Six Flags Astroworld, which had opened a similar ride in 1979.
 Along with Rapids came the completion of the midway near Spillikin Corners to link with Revolution's area.
 A complete circuit could be made around the park.

 It was originally designed as a dual-sided station, but only one was fully developed, and all that exists of the possible second side is a few supports.
 It uses large pumps to circulate water, and each of the two pumps can circulate 88,500 U.S.gal/min.
 The reservoir can hold 1.5 e6U.S.gal of water, and one of the innovations used on it was the introduction of guide boards to help eliminate jam ups.

 In 1982, the attraction Freefall was added.
 Also built by Intamin, it was considered a cutting-edge drop tower ride if not strictly a "roller coaster."
 It simply ascends the tower and then drops down, with the track curving horizontally, leaving riders on their backs.
 Others were built for other parks (some of which are Six Flags).
 Today, most of these rides are obsolete and have been removed.
 Some flat rides were added, and others were removed the following year.

 In 1984, Sarajevo Bobsleds was erected.
 Yet another ride built by Intamin, the coaster was basically a bobsled without ice and snow.
 The coaster was built in honor of the 1984 Winter Olympics, for which Sarajevo was the host city.
 Six Flags Great Adventure added a similar ride that same year.
-In 1986, Sarajevo Bobsleds was removed and now operates at Six Flags Over Texas as La Vibora.
+In 1986, Sarajevo Bobsleds was moved to Six Flags Over Texas, where it operated as La Vibora until permanently closing in late 2024.
 The other bobsled was moved to Six Flags Great America and later to The Great Escape in Queensbury, New York, where it operated as Alpine Bobsled.

 In 1985, Children's World was rethemed as Bugs Bunny World, as Magic Mountain had abandoned the Trolls in favor of Looney Tunes/Merrie Melodies characters, licensed by Warner Bros.
 That year, Michael Jackson visited the park, riding rides such as Colossus, Revolution, and Roaring Rapids.
 In 1986, the park added a steel stand-up looping roller coaster called Shockwave, also designed by Intamin.
 This coaster was located in the back of the park, replacing Sarajevo Bobsleds.